Unitree Robotics: Use by the military

-In August 2022, Unitree denied the allegations about reports of their Go1 robot being used by the Russian Armed Forces.
+In August 2022, Unitree denied allegations about reports of their Go1 robot being used by the Russian Armed Forces.

 In September 2023, the United States Marine Corps used an M72 LAW anti-tank rocket launcher fixed to a Go1 robotic dog during tactical training at the Marine Corps Air Ground Combat Center Twentynine Palms in California.

-In May 2024, The Guardian reported that the Unitree Go2 robot has been used during China's joint military drills with Cambodia, having an automatic rifle on its back.
+In May 2024, The Guardian reported the Unitree Go2 robot has been used during China's joint military drills with Cambodia, with an automatic rifle on its back.
 According to the newspaper, this was based on footage broadcast by China Central Television.
-Unitree, on the same month, stated that they do not sell their products to the People's Liberation Army.
+Unitree, in the same month, stated they do not sell their products to the People's Liberation Army.

-In Aug 2024, Forbes reported that Ukraine has deployed a fleet of robot dogs to the frontline.
-A Ukraine commander states his team was using these robot dogs to explore inside buildings and trenches, where drones can hardly reach.
-These robot dogs are supplied by a British security company named Brit Alliance.
-The company purchased Unitree Go2 Pro from China at a cost of $3,500 per unit, then weaponized it with thermal-infrared camera and other military modification.
-A Go2 Pro can carry up to 9lbs of payload, which makes it versatile in various of battlefield tasks such as carrying supplies and ammunition, or a robot arm to open doors, or conducting a kamikaze attack if necessary.